IhwanID/sqflite_sqlcipher/sqflite/README.md

 The SQLCipher version of the plugin is 4.x If you try to open a database encrypted with a lower version of SQLCipher, the plugin will try to migrate it to a new version using the operation `PRAGMA cipher_migrate` (This automatic migration to version 4 is only done in Android.
 PR welcome for this feature in iOS).

+**16 KB Page Size Support:** This fork now supports 16 KB page size for SQLCipher databases.
+The page size is automatically set to 16384 bytes (16 KB) when opening a database, which provides better performance and compatibility with modern storage systems.

 ### Install and use

 To add it in your project include this in the `pubspec.yml`.